Holy trinity (cooking)

-The “holy trinity” in Cajun cuisine and Louisiana Creole cuisine is the base for several dishes in the regional cuisines of Louisiana and consists of onions, bell peppers and celery.
+The "holy trinity" in Cajun and Louisiana Creole cuisine is the base for several dishes in the regional cuisines of Louisiana and consists of onions, bell peppers and celery.
 The preparation of Cajun/Creole dishes such as crawfish étouffée, gumbo, and jambalaya all start from this base.

 Variants use garlic, parsley, or shallots in addition to the three trinity ingredients.
-The addition of garlic to the holy trinity is sometimes referred to as adding "the pope."
+The addition of garlic is sometimes referred to as adding "the pope".